Pacification of Algeria: Atrocities

 During their pacification of Algeria, French forces engaged in a scorched earth policy against the Algerian population.
 Returning from an investigation trip to Algeria, Tocqueville wrote that "we make war much more barbaric than the Arabs themselves [...] it is for their part that civilization is situated."
 Colonel Montagnac stated that the purpose of the pacification was to "destroy everything that crawl at our feet like dogs."
-The scorched earth policy, decided by Governor General Bugeaudhas, had devastating effects on the socio-economic and food balances of the country: "we fire little gunshot, we burn all douars, all villages, all huts; the enemy flees across taking his flock."
+The scorched earth policy, decided by Governor General Bugeaud, had devastating effects on the socio-economic and food balances of the country: "we fire little gunshot, we burn all douars, all villages, all huts; the enemy flees across taking his flock."
 According to Olivier Le Cour Grandmaison, the colonisation of Algeria led to the extermination of a third of the population from multiple causes (massacres, deportations, famines or epidemics) that were all interrelated.

 French forces deported and banished entire Algerian tribes.
 The great Moorish families (of Spanish origin) of Tlemcen were exiled to the Orient (Levant), and others were emigrated elsewhere.
 The tribes that were considered too troublesome were banned, and some took refuge in Tunisia, Morocco and even Syria.
 Other tribes were deported to New Caledonia or Guyana.
-Also, French forces also engaged in wholesale massacres of entire tribes.
+French forces also engaged in wholesale massacres of entire tribes.
 All 500 men, women and children of the El Oufia tribe were killed in one night.
 All 500 to 700 members of the Ouled Rhia tribe were killed by suffocation in a cave.
 During the Siege of Laghouat, the French army engaged in one of the first instances of recorded use of chemical weapon on civilians and other atrocities causing Algerians to refer to the period as the year of the "Khalya", Arabic for emptiness, which is commonly known to the inhabitants of Laghouat as the year that the city was emptied of its population.
 It is also commonly known as the year of Hessian sacks, referring to the way the captured surviving men and boys were put alive in the hessian sacks and thrown into dug-up trenches.

 Characterisation as genocide

-Some governments and scholars have called France's conquest of Algeria a genocide, such as Ben Kiernan, an Australian expert on the Cambodian genocide, who wrote in Blood and Soil: A World History of Genocide and Extermination from Sparta to Darfur on the French conquest of Algeria:
+Some governments and scholars have called France's conquest of Algeria a genocide, such as Raphael Lemkin, who coined the word "genocide" in the 20th century and Ben Kiernan, an Australian expert on the Cambodian genocide, who wrote in Blood and Soil: A World History of Genocide and Extermination from Sparta to Darfur on the French conquest of Algeria:

-By 1875, the French conquest was complete.
-The war had killed approximately 825,000 indigenous Algerians since 1830.
-A long shadow of genocidal hatred persisted, provoking a French author to protest in 1882 that in Algeria, "we hear it repeated every day that we must expel the native and if necessary destroy him."
-As a French statistical journal urged five years late, "the system of extermination must give way to a policy of penetration."